 OUR SUSTAINABILITY PROMISE

 In the demanding weather conditions of the Arctic, sustainable development and ecological solutions are the basic preconditions for everyday life.
 All of our buildings utilise geothermal energy and are heated with circulating water.
 Due to our advantageous location, our supply of geothermal heat is efficiently obtained through a heat-collection pipeline embedded in Lake Ounasjärvi.
-This pipeline runs for over a hundred meters.
+This pipeline runs for over a nine hundred meters.

 We often favour local production and choose to work with local service providers.
 To ensure financial sustainability, we strive to use local services and labour whenever it’s possible and available to us.